A Complete Guide To The Jewish Ghetto Rome

 The History Of The Jewish Ghetto, Rome

-It may be surprising for you to learn that Rome’s Jewish community is thought to be one of the oldest in the world outside of the Middle East.
-There’s been a Jewish presence in Rome since antiquity; the first record of the existence of this community is in 161 BC.
+It may be surprising to learn that Rome’s Jewish community is considered one of the oldest outside of the Middle East.
+There’s been a Jewish presence in Rome since antiquity, and the first record of its existence is in 161 BC.

-The Roman Ghetto, however, wasn’t established until many years later.
-It was the result of a Papal decree issued by Pope Paul IV on 14th July 1555.
+However, the Roman Ghetto wasn’t established until many years later.
+It resulted from a papal decree issued by Pope Paul IV on 14 July 1555.

 In short, this decree meant that the Jewish community in Rome would have all of their rights revoked.
-They were to be restricted economically, religiously and personally.
-This anti-Jewish legislation established the Roman Ghetto.
+They were to be restricted economically, religiously, and personally.
+This anti-Jewish legislation established the Roman Quarter.

-It required that the Jews of Rome, who had lived in the city for longer than Christianity had even existed, be restricted to live in a particular area of the city: the Ghetto.
+It required that the Jews of Rome, who had lived in the city for longer than Christianity had ever existed, be restricted to a particular area of the city: the Rome Jewish Quarter.

-The Ghetto was walled, and originally had three gates – all of which were locked at night.
-The Ghetto was built by Italian architect Giovanni Sallustio Peruzzi, but the cost of its construction was left to the Jewish community to pay.
-This amounted to 300 Roman scudi (the currency at the time).
+The Jewish Quarter was walled and originally had three gates—all locked at night.
+Italian architect Giovanni Sallustio Peruzzi built it, but the Jewish community was left to pay the cost, which amounted to 300 Roman scudi (the currency at the time).

 Jewish Ghetto Rome